g0v-data/g0v-hackmd-archive/notes/-Pd3AponQ5OASOn2juiFZQ.md

 Even though our existing output includes a user interface, we integrate features for creating, updating, retrieving, and deleting items.
 The next section will discuss these functionalities.

 ## Extending the To-Do List Application with API Calls
 To start getting into your Yew code, you will need a back-end service with which the front end can communicate.
-This could be as simple as a REST API that handles CRUD (Create, Read, Update, Delete) operations for tasks.
+This could be as simple as a [REST](https://en.wikipedia.org/wiki/REST) API that handles CRUD (Create, Read, Update, Delete) operations for tasks.
 You could set this up using any server-side technology you’re comfortable with like [Rocket](https://rocket.rs/) (for Rust) similar to [Express](https://expressjs.com/) (for JavaScript).
-If you prefer simplicity, use a mock API service like `jsonplaceholder` or `json-server`.
+If you prefer simplicity, use a mock API service like [jsonplaceholder](https://jsonplaceholder.typicode.com/) or [json-server](https://www.npmjs.com/package/json-server).

-To work with asynchronous code and to execute HTTP requests in Rust, you would require the `wasm-bindgen-futures` crate for asynchronous functions and `reqwest` as a means of handling HTTP requests:
+To work with asynchronous code and to execute HTTP requests in Rust, you would require the `wasm-bindgen-futures` crate for asynchronous functions and [reqwest](https://docs.rs/reqwest/) as a means of handling HTTP requests:

 ```toml
 [dependencies]